russelldj/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: This collection is very much a work in progress.
-I am working to add more projects
+I am working to add more content.
 ---

 {% for project in site.projects %}